zignig/astralboot/README.md

 tigger@interthingy.com
 20150304

+This repository has been moved to gb format  https://getgb.io/ , it’s cool.

 ## Description

 Astralboot is a golang server that provides network services to boot virtual and metal machines from pxe boot.